 Noodler's is a huge one-man ink manufacturer that produces a wide array of ink colors with a huge amount of strange properties, from color-changing ink to archival-grade permanence.
 One of Noodler's most popular inks is their Baystate Blue, a part of their Baystate series, which also includes Cape Cod Cranberry and Grape.

 Each of the Baystate series is known for its bright, vibrant colors but also for its interesting behavioral properties.
 Baystate Blue may be the poster child of the Baystate series, with an intense blue color but also a tenacity for staining, feathering, and bleed.

 I got a bottle of Baystate Blue in a standard Noodler's 3oz. glass bottle.
-The bottle has a 3-sided label and features a depiction of the White House, with the words "Made in Massachusetts" on the bottom.
+The bottle has a 3-sided label and features a depiction of the Massachusetts State House, with the words "Made in Massachusetts" on the bottom.

 The neck of the bottle is huge and can comfortably fit any pen I throw in there.
 The cap is a brittle plastic, so I would be careful when opening the bottle, especially if the lid is jammed.

 Here is a swab of the ink.
 Right away, you can see that it is an extremely saturated color that offers absolutely no real shading.

 This is a quick preview of the ink in writing.
 The ink is equally vibrant out of a nib as it is with a swab.

 This review was done on HP 32lb Premium Choice Laser with a Hero 616.
 The Hero 616 has an experimental modified nib which offers various line widths depended on the angle which it is held.
 The nib also received an increase in flow and wetness, as well as the feed channel being widened.